 The center of the Eternal City is the most quintessentially Italian place you might imagine.
 When one thinks of Italy, the first thing that springs to mind is the rolling green hills of Tuscany or some cobbled city streets drenched in golden sunlight.
-Well, one of the places where you can find such corners is Rome, Italy’s capital, one of the oldest and most fascinating cities in the world!
+Get to know and spend unforgettable Roman holidays.

 Rome’s city center has been inhabited for millennia, and for all those millennia it has been a place of political, religious and civil power.
 It used to be the power of the Roman senators and then of the Roman emperors, whose works can still be seen around the city (like the marvelous Pantheon, one of the best-preserved Roman buildings and an incredible feat of engineering), and then the power of the popes, who ruled like kings over Rome and the surrounding regions during the Renaissance.
 After the country’s unification, it was the Savoy kings who held that power, and after the brief, yet terrible, fascist Ventennio, the power passed onto the current political institutions.